 Where home prices are cooling off and where they aren’t

-If there’s been one constant in the U.S. housing market over the past two and half years it would have to be the seemingly universal ascent of home prices.
+If there’s been one constant in the U.S. housing market over the past decade or so, it would have to be the seemingly unflinching ascent of home prices.
 Mortgage rates have shifted dramatically (in both directions), buyer interest has alternately intensified and receded, but home prices have only known one direction: upward.

 What cools a market anyway?

-It’s instructive to take a moment to revisit the upheaval in the U.S. housing market over the past 2+ years.
-Beginning in March 2020, there was the COVID-19 pandemic that dramatically changed the way Americans relate to habitable space and, therefore, the size and location of their home.
-This was particularly evident for the multitude of professionals who quickly transitioned to remote work and began looking for larger homes where they could acquire a home office and other amenities to suit their lifestyle.
+Let’s revisit the upheaval in the U.S. housing market over the past 3 years.
+Beginning in March 2020, COVID-19 dramatically changed the way Americans relate to their living spaces and, therefore, the size and location of their home.
+Millions of professionals quickly transitioned to remote work and began looking for larger homes where they could acquire a home office and other amenities to suit their lifestyle.

 At the same time, to reduce market volatility, keep credit flowing and limit economic damage during this unprecedented event, the federal government began purchasing mortgage-backed securities in significant quantities, causing mortgage rates to plummet and the housing market to explode.
-This led to higher home prices as increased competition for available housing asserted a steady, upward pressure.
-This is what heated up the housing market.
+This led to higher home prices as increased competition led to a red-hot housing market.

-Fast forward two years and we find ourselves in an entirely different economic climate.
-It should come as little surprise that both the rise in inflation (as of this writing near 8.5%) and the uptick in mortgage rates (hovering above 5% since April) have hugely impacted the housing market and the sentiment of would-be homebuyers.
+Fast forward to today and we find ourselves in an entirely different economic climate.
+Both the rise in inflation and the uptick in mortgage rates (hovering around 7% since the fall of 2022) have hugely impacted the housing market and the sentiment of would-be homebuyers.
 When mortgage rates tick up, like they did after the Federal Reserve announced a rate increase in the beginning of August, mortgage applications go down.
 In June, home purchase activity was down 15.6% from the same time in 2022.

 The housing market is also incredibly reactive to supply and demand.
 Not enough housing?
 That feeds into a hot market where dwindling inventory ratchets up competition leading to higher prices.
 Is there a noticeable uptick in new construction?
 If other factors align, this can help cool the market.
 Available housing for purchase is a crucial “temperature” gauge.